 Driving on busy roads and highways can be a dangerous experience.
-In 2017, the National Highway Traffic Safety Administration (NHTSA) recorded 37,133 fatal injuries as a result of traffic accidents.
 With over 100 deaths per day as a result of car accidents, it is important to keep you and your loved ones safe by staying alert at all times while driving.

-At Johnson Beard & Trueb, PC, we have been representing car accident victims throughout Alaska for more than 75 years combined.
-In that time, we have recovered millions of dollars on behalf of our personal injury clients.
+At Johnson & Associates, PC, we have been representing car accident victims throughout Alaska for more than 25 years.
+In that time, we have recovered millions of dollars on behalf of our clients.
 If you or someone you love was hurt by the actions of a negligent driver, you can count on our Anchorage car accident lawyer to provide the dedicated legal representation you deserve.

-In every state, there is a time limit that is set between the date of an incident and the amount of time that you file a claim for injuries sustained in an accident.
-In Alaska, the statute of limitations for car accidents is two years from the date of the incident.
-This means that if you do not file a claim within two years after you were made aware of serious injuries, your claim will not be eligible to receive any financial compensation due to negligent behavior.Injured in an Auto Accident?
+In every state, there is a time limit between the date of an accident and when you must file a lawsuit for injuries sustained in that accident.
+That time limit is called the statute of limitations.
+In Alaska, the statute of limitations for car accidents is normally two years from the date of the collision.
+This means that if you do not file a suit within two years after you were made aware of injuries or losses from the accident, under most circumstances, your claim will not be eligible to receive any financial compensation.Injured in an Auto Accident?
 Seek Compensation for Your Injuries